 Here are the ways to add/collect payment method details:

-To add a payment method for a customer via the web interface, navigate to the the customer's details page and click on the Add Payment Method option.
+To add a payment method for a customer via the web interface, navigate to the customer's details page and click Add card/Add Payment Method.

 Use this option if you have the customer's payment method details handy.
 If you don't, check out the hosted pages section which walks you through how you can help your customer add or update payment method details themselves.